Click here to contact our client care coordinator about working with Anna!

 Pronouns: they/she

 If you find yourself here, it’s likely that there are aspects of your life that you want to overcome or change, but are stuck on knowing how.
-It doesn’t mean that there is anything wrong with you or that you’re broken: as we grow and mature in life, it's inevitable that we meet new challenges.
-Seeking help through counseling can offer you new skills and renewed confidence to work with as you navigate moving forward.
+It doesn’t mean that there is anything wrong with you, or that you’re broken; as we grow and mature in life, it's inevitable that we meet new challenges.
+Seeking help through counseling can offer you new skills and renewed confidence as you navigate moving forward.

 My approach...